microweber-dev/microweber-hosting-scripts/cpanel/README.md

 ![img](img/whmcs6.png "img")

-After that you can also create accounts from WHMCS and they will do the instalation in cPanel
+After that you can also create accounts from WHMCS and they will do the installation in cPanel